cysouw/diathesis/text/c03_prepositions.md

 The genitive ditransitive in this group allow for an alternative formulation of the genitive argument as a prepositional phrase with *von* and subsequent dative noun phrase.
 Given a suitable context, such prepositional phrases can in most cases be left out.

 As with many genitives in German, some verbs are losing the possibility to occur with a genitive, leaving other alternants as the only option.
-For example, the verb *erinnern* 'remind' could be used with a genitive until ±1850 [@Next a].
-Today, the preposition seems to be only possibility [@Next b].
+For example, the verb *erinnern* 'remind' could be used with a genitive until ±1850 [@next a].
+Today, the preposition seems to be only possibility [@next b].

-Note that the prepositions with these verbs are governed prepositions [@Next c].
+Note that the prepositions with these verbs are governed prepositions [@next c].

 :::ex
 a.
 Ich erinnere dich des Versprechens.